superhighfives/pika/README.md

 - Pick colour with specific format:
   - `pika://pick/foreground/hex` (or rgb, hsl, hsb)
   - `pika://pick/background/hex` (or rgb, hsl, hsb)
+- Use the system color picker for forground:
+  - `pika://system/foreground`
+- Use the system color picker for background:
+  - `pika://system/background`

 ### Copy colors
 - Copy foreground: